SaltwaterC/sploit-tools/README.md

 The code was ported from a pure JavaScript implementation.
 A node.js version is also available.
 A convenience wrapper written in bash is also available.
 It tries to run the Python implementation.
 If python isn't in $PATH, it falls back to node.
 If node isn't in $PATH, it presents an error message.

 The reason why this script exists is the fact that my WiFi lab uses a Netgear router.
 Pentesting WiFi has the bad habbit of leaving me without Internet connection.
 Hence, a generator that runs on my machine is often required instead of using an online generator.
+A Perl implementation is available on [WiGLE.net](https://wigle.net/jigle/wep.pl).

 ### Example